 Research Interests

-My research focuses on seismic expressions of climate variability, by analyzing climate-solid Earth interactions across timescales & phenomena.
+My research focuses on climate-solid Earth interactions across timescales & phenomena.

-- Internal Waves and Ocean Seismology: Characterizing ocean stratification with internal waves using seafloor pressure and seismic instrumentation
+- Internal Waves and Ocean-bottom Seismology: Characterizing ocean stratification with internal waves using seafloor pressure sensors

 - Surface Load Induced Earthquakes: Investigating surface load induced seismicity on a global scale using Bayesian statistics